papersdclub/theclub/README.md

 I will publish the overall stats after all deadlines and maybe some intermediate results if I have enough data.
 Again - these are aggregate stats, no individual results are seen to anyone.
 But please avoid taking the quiz without reading the paper (or at least skimming through it).

+Also, after you complete it, please take a survey so that we know how to proceed further: https://www.surveymonkey.com/r/RPTKD9L

 -- Cheers, Ana

 ## June, 16, 2019